mongodb/atlas-github-action/README.md

 Before you begin, complete the following prerequisites:

-1. [Configure Atlas CLI API Keys](https://www.mongodb.com/docs/atlas/configure-api-access/) for your organization or project.
+1. [Configure programmatic authenticaiton](https://www.mongodb.com/docs/atlas/configure-api-access/) for your organization or project.
-2. Add the API Keys to the [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
+2. Add the authentication credentials to the [repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets).
-3. Set the environment variables `MONGODB_ATLAS_PUBLIC_API_KEY` and `MONGODB_ATLAS_PRIVATE_API_KEY` to the Atlas CLI API Keys you configured.
+3. In your workflow, set the appropriate environment variables using the secrets you configured in step 2.
+   - For Service Account authentication, set `MONGODB_ATLAS_CLIENT_ID` and `MONGODB_ATLAS_CLIENT_SECRET`.
+   - For API key authentication, set `MONGODB_ATLAS_PUBLIC_API_KEY` and `MONGODB_ATLAS_PRIVATE_API_KEY`.

    See [Atlas CLI Environment Variables](https://www.mongodb.com/docs/atlas/cli/stable/atlas-cli-env-variables/) for all supported environment variables.

 ## Configuration